Mattianna/mattianna.github.io/_ceramics/Set_of_Eggshell_Dishes.md

 {% include gallery %}

 This set of dishes includes dinner plates, salad plates, wide bowls, and mugs.
-Glaze with a combination of eggshell and clear, these dishes are a rich canvas to showcase any meal.
+Glazed with a combination of eggshell and clear, these dishes are a rich canvas to showcase any meal.